Fitzpatrick in contention as Pereira leads US PGA

 McIlroy's recent major performances have been characterised by slow starts and strong finishes, but at Southern Hills he appeared to be doing the reverse by shooting a five-under 65 to lead after round one.

-However, after a 71 in Friday's wind, the Northern Irishman began the day five off Zalatoris' pace and after a run of pars hit a costly spell that began with a double bogey after finding the water with his tee shot on the par-three sixth.
+However, after a 71 in Friday's wind, the Northern Irishman began the day five off Zalatoris' pace.

+He opened with a run of five pars but a double bogey on the par-three sixth, after finding the water with his tee shot, sparked a costly run.

 The four-time major champion, who is looking to end his eight-year major drought, bogeyed the next after almost finding the water again and made it four strokes lost in three holes with another dropped shot on eight that pegged him back to level par.